 Expect around 180 blue eggs each year from this active and fast maturing breed.
 Unfortunately the gene that sets Araucana chickens apart also causes them to die in the shell.

+The second chicken breed in our list that lay colored eggs is ameraucana.
 These chickens have blue legs and lay blue eggs, but their feather color varies greatly.
 Ameraucana chickens can be black, white, blue, wheaton or any color combination in-between.
 They all have piercing red eyes that give them the appearance of being fierce and mean.
 They are just the opposite of that.
 This breed of chicken that lays colored eggs has a sweet disposition and makes a good pet.

 Ameraucana chickens have gray muffs and beards, making them look like an old bearded man or a chipmunk.
 This hardy breed will reach a mature weight of about 5 pounds and tolerates confinement.

 Cream Legbar Chicken